-If I have had the COVID vaccines do I still require a COVID swab prior to any surgery/intervention at a Spire Hospital?
+If I have had the COVID vaccines do I still need a COVID swab before any surgery/intervention at a Spire Hospital?

-You will still require a COVID 19 swab prior to any surgery or some interventions at Spire Healthcare.
+You'll still need a COVID 19 swab before any surgery or some interventions at Spire Healthcare.
 Your consultant will discuss this with you.

-If I have had the COVID 19 vaccine do I still need to wear a mask/face covering?
+If I've had the COVID 19 vaccine do I still need to wear a mask/face covering?

 Yes, you will.

 After having both doses of the vaccine most people will be protected against coronavirus.
 It takes a few weeks after getting the second dose for it to work.
-There is a small chance you might still get coronavirus even if you have had the vaccine.
+There is a small chance you might still get coronavirus even if you've had the vaccine.

 This means it's important to:

-If I have had the COVID 19 vaccine, can I go ahead with my surgery?
+If I've had the COVID 19 vaccine, can I go ahead with my surgery?

-Yes, however, we would advise that you wait 5-7 days after the vaccine before any surgery where possible, to allow plenty of time for any potential side effects from the vaccine to settle.
+Yes, however, we'd advise that you wait 5-7 days after the vaccine before any surgery where possible, to allow plenty of time for any potential side effects from the vaccine to settle.

-If I have had surgery how long, do I need to wait before having my COVID 19 vaccine?
+If I've had surgery how long, do I need to wait before having my COVID 19 vaccine?

-Where possible, we would suggest waiting for 5-7 days after surgery to have the vaccine.
+Where possible, we'd suggest waiting for 5-7 days after surgery to have the vaccine.
 However, if this is not possible you should have the vaccine when offered it.

 I am due to have surgery between the first and second COVID vaccines – will my surgery go ahead?

-Yes, however we would advise that you wait 5-7 days after the vaccine before any surgery to allow for any potential side effects.
+Yes, however we'd advise that you wait 5-7 days after the vaccine before any surgery to allow for any potential side effects.

 Can I have my steroid joint injection if I have had a COVID 19 vaccine?